trs/google-playlist-generator/README.md

 Run the script: `python3 google_playlist_generator.py`

 Check your Google Play Music app.
 You should see the playlists generated in your music library within a few seconds.
 The playlists may appear empty for a few minutes, but will fill in.
-Once finished, you can manually download them all to your device by tapping the 3 vertica dots next to the playlist and choosing "Download".
+Once finished, you can manually download them all to your device by tapping the 3 vertical dots next to the playlist and choosing "Download".

 **Caution:** neither this script nor the underlying gmusicapi is a supported Google API.
 Use at your own risk.